 Leather best cleaned and rejuveniled by the same method using small amount of neutral (colorless) leather protection cream on a piece of cloth, and rub the leather a number of times to get a shiny surface.

-Antiques in many cases are not meant for the modern way of rough everyday use, at times better display them in a vitrine, or some place out of the reach of children and household pets to prevent damage.
+Antiques in many cases were not meant for the modern way of rough everyday use, at times better display them in a vitrine, or some place out of the reach of children and household pets to prevent damage.

 Reselling of unwanted antiques can happen locally in antiques fairs, antiques shops or online.
-Always make sure to sell your treasured or inherited objects for someone responsible, who will pay a fair price and continue to appreciate these items, not someone who will use abusive practices or buy with aim to destroy.
+Always make sure to sell your treasured or inherited objects for someone responsible, who will pay a fair price and continue to appreciate these items, not someone who will use abusive practices or buy with aim to take advantage and destroy.